xu-cheng/latex-action/README.md

       name: PDF
       path: main.pdf
   ```

-... which will result in a `PDF.zip` being uploaded with `main.pdf` contained inside.
+  It will result in a `PDF.zip` being uploaded with `main.pdf` contained inside.

 * You can use [`@softprops/action-gh-release`](https://github.com/softprops/action-gh-release) to upload PDF file to the Github Release.
 * You can use normal shell tools such as `scp`/`git`/`rsync` to upload PDF file anywhere.
 For example, you can git push to the `gh-pages` branch in your repo, so you can view the document using Github Pages.